 - 2.4 Capital Investment is the term used to cover all expenditure by the council that can be classified as capital under legislation and proper accounting practice.
 This includes expenditure on:

 - property, plant and equipment,

 - heritage assets,

-- investment properties., and - loans to subsidiaries and joint ventures - 2.5 Property, plant and equipment includes assets that have physical substance and are held for use in the production or supply of goods and services, for rental to others, or for administrative purposes.
+- investment properties., and

+- loans to subsidiaries and joint ventures

+- 2.5 Property, plant and equipment includes assets that have physical substance and are held for use in the production or supply of goods and services, for rental to others, or for administrative purposes.
 They are expected to be used during more than one financial year.
 Expenditure on the acquisition, creation or enhancement of these assets is capitalised on an accruals basis, provided that the Council is likely to benefit from the future economic benefits or service potential and the cost of the item can be measured reliably.
-Expenditure on repairs and maintenance is charged to the revenue account when it is incurred. - 2.6 Heritage Assets are held with the objective of increasing knowledge, understanding and the appreciation of the Council's history and local area. - 2.7 Investment properties are those that are used solely to earn rentals and/or for increases in value.
+Expenditure on repairs and maintenance is charged to the revenue account when it is incurred.

+- 2.6 Heritage Assets are held with the objective of increasing knowledge, understanding and the appreciation of the Council's history and local area.

+- 2.7 Investment properties are those that are used solely to earn rentals and/or for increases in value.
 The definition is not met if the property is used in any way for the delivery of services or production of goods or is held for sale. - 2.8 Detailed accounting policies in relation to assets and capital expenditure may be found in the annual statement of accounts. - 2.9 Appendix 1 shows the 2023/24 revised capital budget and draft capital budgets for the period 2024/25 to 2026/27.
-A summary of the proposed capital programme is set out in the following table, for the purpose of the draft strategy 2026/27 includes only those schemes normally rolled forward and all years will be updated as part of the 2024/25 budget setting process.:
+The appendix contains the title, description and officers' comments relating to the progress of the 2023/24 schemes.
+A summary of the proposed capital programme is set out in the following table: